birchill/good-bundle/README.md

 Inputs:

-- `project' (optiona) - A descriptive name for the project.
+- `project` (optional) - A descriptive name for the project.
   Useful if you are logging multiple projects to the same file.
-Defaults to owner/repository.
+  Defaults to `owner/repository`.

-- `bucket` (required) - The S3 bucket in which to store the result and stats file (if specified).
+- `bucket` (required) - The S3 bucket in which to store the result.
+  If a webpack stats file is specified, it will also be stored along with the report generated using `webpack-bundle-analyzer`.

 - `destDir` (optional) - A destination folder to use within the bucket.